 Policy Contact: Expense Reimbursement Program Manager, Division of Business Services, Graig Brooks email@example.com

-e-Reimbursement must be used to seek reimbursement for travel-related expenses.
+Claimants have 90 days to submit their expense reports. e-Reimbursement must be used to seek reimbursement for travel-related expenses.
 Employees can be reimbursed for certain non-travel-related expenses provided the purchases comply with all other UW-Madison purchasing and accounting policies. e-Reimbursement must be used to reimburse non-employees for travel-related expenses. e-Reimbursement cannot be used to pay vendors directly.

 Who This Policy Applies To

 Faculty, staff, students, and non-employees traveling or using funds and/or resources administered by the University.

 The University has a managed travel program.
 The expense reimbursement policy is designed to ensure reimbursement payments comply with IRS regulations, state law and University travel and purchasing policies.